Peripheral Vascular Disease

 Contact your doctor if your symptoms get worse or you experience any of the following:

 - new sores or ulcers develop and do no heal

-- you experience fever, chills, weakness, or other signs of infection
+- fever, chills, weakness, or other signs of infection

-You can reduce your risk of developing PVD by having a healthy lifestyle.
+You can reduce your risk of developing PVD through a healthy lifestyle.
 This includes: